scibian/icinga2/doc/12-icinga2-api.md

 The full name of an object can be obtained by looking at the `__name` attribute.

-#### <a id="icinga2-api-advanced-filters"></a> Advanced Filters
+#### Advanced Filters <a id="icinga2-api-advanced-filters"></a>

 Most of the information provided in this chapter applies to both permission filters (as used when configuring `ApiUser` objects) and filters specified in queries.

 Advanced filters allow users to filter objects using lambda expressions.
-The syntax for these filters is the same like for [apply rule expressions](3-monitoring-basics.md#using-apply-expressions).
+The syntax for these filters is the same like for [apply rule expressions](03-monitoring-basics.md#using-apply-expressions).

 > **Note**
 >